 Travel to Teach is located in the small UNESCO World heritage site of Luang Prabang.
 Situated on the banks of both the Nam Khan river and the Mekong river, the landscape is absolutely breathtaking.
 The scenery, combined with the old colonial French architecture and mixed with the beautiful Buddhist Temples makes Luang Prabang an easy town to fall in love with.

-The library is set within the grounds of one of Luang Prabang’s largest secondary schools about 2 kilometers outside of the city center and a 5 minute bicycle ride from the volunteer accommodation.
+The library is set within the grounds of one of Luang Prabang’s largest secondary schools about 2 kilometers outside of the town centre and a 5 minute bicycle ride from the volunteer accommodation.

 |2 Weeks||4 Weeks||8 Weeks||12 Weeks||24 Weeks||Extra Weeks|